rysweet/Vibe-Coding-Wont-Save-You/README.md

 ---

-*This approach is much more maintainable than complex JavaScript presentation frameworks while providing the flexibility of modern content management!*
+*This modular MARP approach provides maintainability and flexibility while keeping the simplicity of Markdown-based presentations!*